stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 Tension_YM(m_true(k)) <= epsilon_YM
 ```

 for some small threshold `epsilon_YM` that does not diverge as `k` increases.
+The numerical choice and interpretation of `epsilon_YM` must follow the TU Tension Scale Charter and cannot be tuned after observing specific data.

 Informally, if a consistent gapped Yang Mills theory exists and the encoding is faithful, then the corresponding world representing states should lie in a controlled low tension band across admissible refinements.

-This effective-layer statement is conditional.
+This effective layer statement is conditional.
 It does not assert that such a theory exists.
 It only asserts that if it exists and if the encoding is faithful, then its observable behavior can be organized as a low tension configuration in `Encoding_YM_Class`.

 ### 4.3 Failure scenarios as persistent high tension